 Laura Saarikoski (s.
 1974) has been a member of the board of trustees since 2014.
-Saarikoski is Correspondent for Helsingin Sanomat in Washington.
+Saarikoski is Managing Editor in Helsingin Sanomat.

 Saarikoski has earned her Master´s degree in Social Sciences, majoring in journalism from University of Tampere in 2005.
 She has also studied economy and politics in the George Washington University in USA during 1998–2000.
 For 2011–2012 Laura Saarikoski was granted a fellowship at the Reuters Institute for the study of journalism in the Oxford University.

 Saarikoski began her career in Helsingin Sanomat 1995 as news reporter.
 During 1997–2001 she worked as Foreign stringer for the Helsingin Sanomat in Washington.
 Saarikoski has also worked as political reporter, Sunday editor and Features editor in the Helsingin Sanomat.
 In 2014-2018 she was the US Correspondent and received the Bonnier Journalist of the Year Award for her election coverage in 2017.